 Cairo’s attraction Dream Park is majestic, here you will forget about time.
 It is a huge amusement park.
-Lots of roller coasters, rides, adrenaline attractions, the place will entertain children and adults.
+With lots of roller coasters, rides, and adrenaline attractions, the place will entertain children and adults.
 There are also plenty of restaurants in Dream Park, you certainly do not risk suffering from hunger or thirst.

 A visit to the zoo is a guarantee that children of all ages will be entertained.
 Therefore, when traveling with children in Cairo, definitely consider visiting this place.
 Giza Zoo was founded in 1894 in the former royal gardens of Harem and is spread over 85 hectares of greenery.
 Inside the park is the Zoological Museum, one of the largest in the area, which exhibits mummified animals, and one of the oldest mummified crocodiles in the world.Egypt